Chill-Division/visitors/README.md

 </pre>mysql -u your_username -p < visitors/schema.sql</pre>

 Optionally in process.php there is the capacity to IP-restrict this to just your sites IP address.
 Useful if it's a publicly accessible sign-in site and you want to avoid any random sign-ins.

+Modify your config.php to include the servername / user / pass / dbname too